Avaneesh8/Crescoo-worker/README.md

 - **Feedback System:** Both workers and employers can leave reviews and ratings, building a reputation system that benefits both parties.

-### 6. Messaging System

-- **In-App Messaging:** Communicate with employers or job seekers through the app, making it easier to discuss job opportunities and interviews.

 ## Technologies Used

 - **Frontend:** Dart, Flutter